Best Medicare Supplement Plans in Florida (2026)

 • SHINE (Serving Health Insurance Needs of Elders): SHINE provides free, unbiased counseling to Medicare beneficiaries in Florida.
 They offer one-on-one assistance with plan comparisons, fraud prevention and guidance on health insurance options.
 Visit SHINE (Serving Health Insurance Needs of Elders)

 • Florida Area Agencies on Aging: Florida Area Agencies on Aging assist seniors, people with disabilities and caregivers with Medicare enrollment and benefits counseling.
-They provide programs and resources tailored to the needs of older adults.
-Find your local agency.
+It provides programs and resources tailored to older adults.

 • Medicare.gov: The official federal Medicare website offers comprehensive information on all Medicare options, including a plan finder tool to compare Medicare Supplement, Medicare Advantage and Part D plans available in your ZIP code.
 Visit Medicare.gov